Point Theatre

 The Point Theatre (sometimes referred to as the Point Depot or simply as the Point) was a concert and events venue in Dublin, Ireland, that operated from 1988 to 2007, visited by in excess of 2 million people.
 It was located on the North Wall Quay of the River Liffey, amongst the Dublin Docklands.
-The Point was closed in the middle of 2007 for a major redevelopment and underwent a rebranding as The O2 in July 2008.

-Prior to the redevelopment, the seated capacity was 6,300; the rebranded O2 has a fully seated only capacity of 9,000.
-Following the acquisition of O2 Ireland by 3 Ireland, it was renamed in September 2014 as the 3Arena.
+During its lifespan, the venue had a seated capacity of 6,300 or 8,500 standing.

-The Point was noted for its flexible seating configurations – over the years it served not only as a music venue, but had also been turned into an ice rink, a boxing arena, a conference hall, an exhibition centre, a wrestling ring, a theatre, an opera house and a three ring circus.
-It hosted the Eurovision Song Contest in 1994, 1995 and 1997 and the 1999 MTV Europe Music Awards.
+The Point was noted for its flexible seating configurations; over the years it served not only as a music venue, but had also been turned into an ice rink, a boxing arena, a conference hall, an exhibition centre, a wrestling ring, a theatre, an opera house and a three ring circus.
+It hosted the Eurovision Song Contest in 1994, 1995 and 1997(the only venue to hold the event three times) and the 1999 MTV Europe Music Awards.

+In May 1996, 17-year-old Bernadette O’Brien was caught in a crowd crush during a Smashing Pumpkins concert at the venue, and suffered injuries which ultimately led to her death.

+The Point was closed in the middle of 2007 for a major redevelopment and was succeeded by The O2 Arena in July 2008. it was renamed in September 2014 as the 3Arena.